mck-sbs/gentoo-rpi-64-bit/README.md

+# Why gentoo (in my opinian)?
+Gentoo is a great distro, if you want to have full accsess to all configuration capabilities.
+It has a very good package management system.
+It is also the perfect distro to learn linux.
+A major disadvantage of gentoo is the time it takes to compile packages.
+Imagine you visit a customer and need another browser on your laptop.
+You dont't want to compile this package for half an hour.
+It is possible to install precompiled packages, but there are other distros which have better packages management systems for precompiled packages.
+An update of your system can also take several hours.
+The installation process on your PC / laptop is also very time consuming.
+But there are many people with gentoo installed on their productive systems and are happy with that.
+Once installed / configured, it is a very stable distro.

+Raspberry Pi 4 with gentoo is the perfect compination to learn HW and SW.
+If your installaion is broken, copy it to your SD card again.
+You can also easily switch to other distros by replacing the sd card.

+I have a laptop with Ubuntu LTS to get my work done, which I also use to cross-compile the SW for the targe (rpi).

-# gentoo-rpi-64-bit
+# Host machine
 Building a gentoo 64-bit system for Raspberry Pi 4.
-I'm using a laptop with Ubuntu 20.04 as host machine.
+I'm using a laptop with Ubuntu 20.04 as a host machine.
 You need following packages installed:
 ```
 sudo apt-get install build-essential gawk gcc g++ gfortran git texinfo bison libncurses-dev flex libssl-dev gcc-aarch64-linux-gnu g++-aarch64-linux-gnu
 ```